Signal vs WhatsApp: Comparing Privacy Features for User Protection

 Round 6.
 User experience

-Now that we compared Signal vs. WhatsApp features, let’s see what users have to say about these messaging applications in terms of privacy and security.
+Now that we compared Signal vs WhatsApp features let’s see what users have to say about these messaging apps in terms of privacy and security.
+While many users prioritize privacy some also value social features like community engagement, status updates and customization which may be more developed in other apps.

 🏆 Who wins: Signal